levihernandez/Vector-Datadog/README.md

 ### Datadog Dashboard

 * Download the JSON file [Vector - Host Metrics](Vector-HostMetrics--2021-11-04T19_22_56.json)
-* Import into Datadog new dashboard and overwrite it.
+* Import the JSON file into Datadog via the new dashboard process and accept the overwrite changes.